lmbarros/romualdo-language/design/grammar.md

   array of `int`s, `string[]` is an array of `string`s, and so on.
 * Functions: functions taking a certain set of parameters and returning a certain type.
-* User-defined types: that's why we have that `IDENTIFIER` in the list of types.
+* User-defined types: that's why we have that `qualifiedIdentifier` in the list of types.
+It is "qualified" instead of a regular `IDENTIFIER` because it may contain a namespace.

 ## Statements